 Shape and define business leadership on providing living wage to all employees regardless of their employment status and country of residence

 Identify the needed steps in order to scale and have more companies making the commitment to ensure a living wage for all workers

 Develop thought leadership for ecosystem engagement and change

 Address key business challenges and identify good practice across sectors and regions

 The Think Lab will build on, leverage and amplify existing work, expertise and partnerships on living wage, notably on data accessibility as well as key performance indicators and reporting on progress.
 IDH — the sustainable trade initiative —will be the official partner partner of this Think Lab, contributing their profound knowledge and experience to collaboratively build concrete strategies for the private sector.

-> To express your interest in joining us or for additional information, please contact Ms. Griet Cattaert, Head of Labour Rights, UN Global Compact (email@example.com) and Ms. Mari-lou Dupont, Senior Manager & Social Sustainability (firstname.lastname@example.org).
+For additional information, please contact Ms. Griet Cattaert, Head of Labour Rights, UN Global Compact (email@example.com) and Ms. Megan Galvin, Manager, Labour Rights (firstname.lastname@example.org)

-> In collaboration with our partner:
+In collaboration with our partner: